 Effects on Land Use

 One of the benefits of the installation of a commercial wind farm is that the land can continue to be used in the same or similar manner as it was prior to the new development.
 The current land uses on the participating properties can continue throughout operation of the Project.
 In the short-term, during construction, there may be a temporary interruption of current land uses due to construction related activities.
 However, the long-term operation of this Project is compatible with the current land uses.
-Furthermore, the development of this Project is compatible with the future land use plans in the Study Area (see Part I, Section 3 for additional details).
+Furthermore, the development of this Project is compatible with the future land use plans in the Study Area and largely compatible with Zoning Regulations in the Study Area (See Exhibit 4 for additional details on the land use effects).

 Effects on Property Values

 The Lawrence Berkeley National Laboratory’s report The Impact of Wind Power Projects on Residential Property Values in the United States: A Multi-Site Hedonic Analysis, was released in December 2009.
-A broad approach to assessing potential impacts on property values of residences near wind facility projects was undertaken for this study and consequently it is the “most comprehensive and data-rich analysis to date in the U.S. or abroad on the impacts of wind projects on nearby property values” (Hoen et al., 2009).
+A broad approach to assessing potential impacts on property values of residences near wind facility projects was undertaken for this study and consequently it was, in 2009, the “most comprehensive and data-rich analysis to date in the U.S. or abroad on the impacts of wind projects on nearby property values” (Hoen et al., 2009).
 This study’s analysis is based on information from 10 communities surrounding 24 existing wind power facilities spread across nine states.
-The study included the Fenner Wind Farm and Waymart Wind Farm (total turbine blade tip height 328 feet) in Wayne County, Pennsylvania, two facilities that are comparable in terms of land use and rural condition to the Arkwright Summit Wind Farm.
+The study included the Fenner Wind Farm and Waymart Wind Farm (total turbine blade tip height 328 feet) in Wayne County, Pennsylvania, two facilities that are comparable in terms of land use and rural condition to the Cassadaga Summit Wind Farm.
 While the Fenner Wind Farm is a considerably smaller Project, the study area is similar in composition and land use.
 Homes included in the study were located from 800 feet to over five miles from the nearest wind energy facility.
 This study used a methodology based on the hedonic pricing model to identify the marginal impacts of different housing and community characteristics on residential property values.
 Analysis of possible impacts on property values was undertaken by dividing the impacts into three non-mutually exclusive categories, area stigma, scenic vista stigma, and nuisance stigma.
 Area stigma may occur regardless of whether the wind facility is within view of the home.
 The mere fact that a wind facility is generally nearby may adversely affect a home’s value.
 Scenic vista stigma is based on the concern that a home may be devalued because a wind facility is within view and/or interrupts an existing scenic vista.
 A nuisance stigma can occur because of the potential for extenuating factors from a nearby wind facility, such as noise or shadow flicker (regardless of whether they actually occur).
 Exploration of the effects of all three stigmas resulted in finding no persuasive evidence that neither the view of the wind facilities nor the distance of the home to the facilities is found to have any significant effect on home sales prices.
 The study recognizes the possibility that the value of an individual home (or small numbers of homes) has been or could be negatively impacted by a nearby wind facility (Hoen et al., 2009).
 However, even if such occurrences do exist “they are either too small or too infrequent to result in any widespread, statistically observable impact” (Hoen et al., 2009).